kruthay/CleverJacksApp/README.md

-# This Repo is Forked.
+# This is a forked repo

 **find original at https://github.com/emilbaehr/automatic-app-landing-page.**